Misconception #1

 To avoid a lifetime penalty, I have to enroll in Medicare Part A (hospital) and Part B (medical) when I turn 65.

 This depends on whether you plan to continue to be covered by employer provided group health insurance when you turn 65, and the number of employees working for the employer.
-Whether the drug coverage is “creditable” is also an important factor, but we will ignore this part for the time being and address it in Medicare Misconception #2.
+Whether the drug coverage is “creditable” is also an important factor, but we will ignore this part for the time being and address Part D in Medicare Misconception #2.

-The most common situation is being covered by a group health plan through your employer or your spouse’s employer, based on current employment.
+The most common situation is being covered by a group health plan through your employer or your spouse’s employer, based on CURRENT employment.
 The number of employees at the employer is very important.

 LARGE EMPLOYER (20+ employees when Medicare-eligible at age 65…or…100+ employees when Medicare-eligible based on disability)